Ohio officer killed trying to stop fleeing car on highway

 BLUFFTON, Ohio (AP) — A police officer in Ohio was struck and killed by a fleeing car on Interstate 75 during a high-speed chase through multiple counties Wednesday, authorities said.

-The officer, Dominic Francis of the Bluffton police department, was struck around 2:30 a.m. while he was setting up tire deflation devices, said Sgt.
+The officer, Dominic Francis of the Bluffton police department, was struck around 2:30 a.m. while he was setting up stop sticks, which flatten tires, said Sgt.
 Brice Nihiser of the Ohio State Highway Patrol.
 The chase had reached speeds up to 120 mph (193 kph).

 Three suspects inside the car drove away for a short distance before they jumped out and ran.
 One was found nearby while a second one was arrested in a stolen car in Elyria, about 100 miles (161 kilometers) northeast of Bluffton, Nihiser said.